 It’s the last Tuesday of the month, a/k/a Case-Shiller Tuesday, and the results are in for January home price trends.

-The seasonally-adjusted index for metro-area Chicago single-family homes gained .65% from the previous month and rose year-over-year by3.35%.
-This places the current index at price levels prevailing in June of 2001.
+The seasonally-adjusted index for metro-area Chicago single-family homes dropped 0.35% from the previous month and dropped year-over-year by 6.65%.
+This places the current index just below price levels prevailing in February of 2001.